 Two recent exploration licence applications cover land on the eastern edge of the Swamp.

-It is likely that mining in the vicinity of Benger Swamp would adversely affect water supply and quality.
+It is likely that poorly planned mining in the vicinity of Benger Swamp could lead to adverse impacts on the value of the area as -waterbird habitat.